Nawaf bin Faisal Al Saud

-Nawaf bin Faisal Al Saud (نواف بن فيصل آل سعود; born 1 April 1978) is a Saudi Arabian government official who served as the president of the Saudi Arabian Olympic Committee from 2011 to 2013. and the former president of youth welfare.
+Nawaf bin Faisal Al Saud (نواف بن فيصل آل سعود; born 1 April 1978) is a Saudi Arabian government official who served as the president of the Saudi Arabian Olympic Committee from 2011 to 2013.
+He is also a former president of youth welfare.
 A member of the House of Saud, he is a grandson of King Fahd and Prince Sultan bin Abdulaziz.

 Early life and education

 Nawaf was born on 1 April 1978.
 He is the eldest son of Prince Faisal bin Fahd, himself the eldest son of King Fahd.
 His mother was Princess Munira bint Sultan, a daughter of King Fahd's brother Sultan bin Abdulaziz.
 Princess Munira died in June 2011 at age 59.

 Nawaf holds a bachelor of law degree from the faculty of administrative sciences at King Saud University.
 He graduated in 1998.

 Positions held

 Nawaf bin Faisal was formerly vice-president of the Saudi Youth Hostels Society.
 He has been president of the Saudi Arabia Football Federation until his resignation on 1 March 2012.
 He confirmed he had resigned from his post following the national team's early exit from 2014 World Cup qualifying.
 He was elected to the IOC in 2002, but resigned in 2014 after leaving the presidency of the Saudi Arabian Olympic Committee.

 He served as the deputy president of youth welfare.
 He was then appointed president general of youth welfare, and replaced his uncle, Sultan bin Fahd.
 Prince Nawaf's term ended in June 2013 as the president of youth welfare and Abdullah bin Musaed Al Saud replaced him in the post.

 He is also the former president of the Saudi Arabian Olympic Committee, president of Federation of Arab National Olympic Committees, and executive president of the Union of Arab Football Associations (Pan-Arab Football Federation).
 He is also an ambassador for Peace and Sport, a Monaco-based international organization, committed to serving peace in the world through sport.